 Daily fantasy sports are a controversial topic all over the USA.
 While DFS is outlawed in nine US states (Arizona, Alabama, Hawaii, Idaho, Iowa, Louisiana, Montana, Nevada, and Washington State) and explicitly legal in others, many states have not made a decision yet either way.
 The majority of states have not passed legislation one way or the other, meaning that DFS sites such as DraftKings and FanDuel can be accessed legally.

 Wisconsin is yet another of these states which has so far remained in the gray area when it comes to DFS.
 While there has been talk of legislation being brought in to regulate Wisconsin daily fantasy sports, so far nothing has been passed.
 This means that you can play DFS in Wisconsin without breaking any laws.

-If you want to know more about daily fantasy sports in the USA, take a look at our general daily fantasy sports page.
+If you want to know more about daily fantasy sports in the USA, take a look at our general US gambling on DFS section.